- NURS FPX 5003 Assessment 3 Identifying Community Health Needs.

 NURS FPX 5003 Assessment 3 Identifying Community Health Needs

-It has its advantages and shortcomings in a way that we are now going to witness drastic changes in the ethnic distribution of the American population, which poses various issues one of which is the provision of multiculturally sensitive healthcare for the ethnically diverse population (U. S. Census Bureau, 2022).
-For instance, the prevalence of diabetes, and the proportions of persons who have not obtained preventive care in the past year among Hispanics have been higher than those of non-Hispanic Whites in Florida, suggesting disparities.
+It has its advantages and shortcomings.
+We will now witness drastic changes in the ethnic distribution of the American population, which poses various issues, one of which is the provision of multiculturally sensitive healthcare for the ethnically diverse population (US Census Bureau, 2022).
+For instance, the prevalence of diabetes and the proportions of persons who have not obtained preventive care in the past year among Hispanics have been higher than those of non-Hispanic Whites in Florida, suggesting disparities.

 Groups Within the Community or State Population

-Chronic diseases also significantly affect the Hispanic and African American communities in Florida.
-These population groups have increased instances of diabetes and hypertension than non-Hispanic white individuals.
 For example, Florida Hispanic adults’ diabetes incidence rate is 14%.
 2%, compared to 8.
 0. 01% in non-Hispanic Whites, while the overall prevalence amounts to 0.
 03% (Centers for Disease Control and Prevention [CDC], 2021).
-Also, there is a higher probability of African Americans in Florida suffering from hypertension, a prevalence, which stands at 42%.
+Also, there is a higher probability of African Americans in Florida suffering from hypertension, a prevalence which stands at 42%.
 1%, compared to 27.
 12% in African Americans, 9% in Hispanics, and 8% in non-Hispanic Whites (Florida Department of Health, 2021).

 Conclusion

-In conclusion, knowledge of the demography and health priorities of any given population can go a long way towards correcting the numerous health-related issues infesting society.
+In conclusion, knowledge of any given population’s demography and health priorities can go a long way toward correcting the numerous health-related issues infesting society.
 For instance, Florida shows an increase in the elderly population and Hispanic and African Americans’ compromised health status that necessitates intervention.
 Disparities in chronic diseases like heart disease, diabetes, hypertension, and others are seen more evidently within these groups, which means that healthcare programs need to be culturally sensitive and help provide equal healthcare for everyone.

-These needs can only be met through effective health promotion, disease prevention methods as well as incorporating models of health in the provision of care, population health, promotion of total body wellness, social determinants of health, perception, concept, model, and mixture.
-By doing so, the healthcare providers will be in a position to attend to the different clients in the population of Florida and assist in enhancing the health status of the population.
+These needs can only be met through effective health promotion and disease prevention methods, as well as incorporating models of health in the provision of care, population health, promotion of total body wellness, social determinants of health, perception, concept, model, and mixture.
+By doing so, healthcare providers can attend to the different clients in Florida and enhance the population’s health status.
+Read more about our sample NURS FPX 5003 Assessment 4 Executive Summary for complete information about this class.

 References